 I like to cook, and because I like to piddle and experiment with things, I really like to cook chili, however, I don’t have a specific chili recipe.
 What I have is more of a basic guideline.

 I brown the meat with some onions and peppers, and add whatever beans I am in the mood for, as well as tomatoes in various forms and amounts.
 The only true thing is that I like to use stew meat, and cook it with spices and beans for a long time….

 But sometimes, I don’t have a long time to cook chili, or I don’t want to eat on a big pot of chili all week.
-That’s when canned chili really comes in handy.
+That’s when Pressure canning homemade chili really comes in handy.

-Pressure canning (and you must pressure can it since its low acid) chili is simple:
+(and you must pressure can it since its low acid)